-The number of digital buyers worldwide has reached 1.92 billion in 2019, which is a quarter of the world’s population.
-On Amazon alone, there were 120 million products as of April 2019.
+The number of digital buyers worldwide has reached 1.92 billion, which is a quarter of the world’s population.
 With such a huge volume of digital transactions going on, it goes without saying that big data analytics has a significant influence on the E-commerce industry.
-In this article, I will highlight 6 ways E-commerce benefits from big data analytics.
+In this article, we will highlight 6 benefits of E-commerce can get from big data analysis.

 Big data analytics means the process of harnessing these large data sets to reveal hidden patterns, market trends, customer preferences, etc. With the help of big data analytics, business owners are empowered to derive values from information and make optimal business decisions.

 In eCommerce, big data analytics not only helps business owners understand customers well, but also it predicts market trends and assists in boosting revenue.
-Let me break down the advantages big data analytics brings to the eCommerce industry.
+Let’s break down the advantages big data analytics brings to the eCommerce industry.

 Business is all about figuring out people, especially the customers.
 Back in the time when online transactions were not prevailing and people only shop in stores, it was not feasible to trace the background information of every customer.
 Nowadays, there are around 2.05 billion people purchasing goods online.
 Though they tend to switch between sites before making a purchase, the browsing activity data can be tracked and analyzed.